-Although designed to support the disclosure of financial sustainability information, that is, financial information regarding environmental impacts caused and incurred, by public companies in required annual and periodic filings (on Forms 10-K, 20-F, and 10-Q), these standards could be easily adapted for use in IPO registration statements for companies with sustainability objectives.
+Although designed to support the disclosure of financial sustainability information - that is, financial information regarding environmental impacts caused and incurred - by public companies in required annual and periodic filings (on Forms 10-K, 20-F, and 10-Q), these standards could be easily adapted for use in IPO registration statements for companies with sustainability objectives.

-The Global Impact Investing Network’s Impact Reporting and Investment Standards (IRIS) provide a significantly broader set of performance measurement metrics across a very broad set of very specific social, environmental, and other public benefit objectives.
+The Global Impact Investing Network’s Impact Reporting and Investment Standards (IRIS’s) provide a significantly broader set of performance measurement metrics across a very broad set of very specific social, environmental, and other public benefit objectives.
 The metrics in the IRIS library could also be used to articulate public benefit objectives and standards for measuring an impact-driven company’s progress in promoting such objectives in a registration statement to give investors a clear understanding of the company’s success in promoting its impact goals.

-In order to be accepted for listing on an exchange, a corporation must satisfy certain listing requirements.
-For instance, in order to list on the NYSE, a U.S. issuer must, upon consummation of the IPO, have a minimum of:
+In order to be listed on a U.S. exchange like the New York Stock Exchange or NASDAQ, an impact-driven company would have to satisfy certain listing requirements and be accepted for listing by the applicable exchange.
+For instance, in order to be listed on the NYSE, a U.S. issuer must, upon consummation of IPO, have a minimum of:

-Following the effectiveness of the registration statement, an issuer becomes subject to the periodic reporting requirements of the Securities Exchange Act of 1934, other SEC rules applicable to public companies, and the rules of the exchange on which its shares are listed.
+Following the effectiveness of the Form S-1 registration statement for an IPO and the Form 8-A registration statement reflecting an issuer’s listing on an exchange, an issuer becomes subject to the periodic reporting requirements of the Securities Exchange Act of 1934, other SEC rules applicable to public companies, and the rules of the exchange on which its shares are listed.

 A U.S. company must file an annual report on Form 10-K with the SEC after the end of each fiscal year, with audited annual financial statements.